Use the overnight method to make a large batch of creamy steel-cut oats that can be reheated for a quick breakfast throughout the week!

 - 4 cups water

 - pinch of sea salt

-- toppings of choice - chopped pecans, banana, blueberries and maple syrup
+- toppings of choice - banana, berries, hemp seeds, chia seeds, maple syrup, etc

-- The next morning, uncover the saucepan and bring to a boil over medium-high heat.
-Reduce the heat to low and simmer, stirring frequently, until the oatmeal is cooked and creamy, about 7-10 minutes.
-Stir in cinnamon.
+- The next morning, uncover the saucepan and bring to a simmer over medium-high heat.
+Reduce the heat to low and simmer, stirring frequently, until the oatmeal is cooked and creamy, about 5-7 minutes.
+Stir in cinnamon and salt.

 - Portion the oatmeal into bowls.

 - Dress with toppings of choice.
-I stirred in banana slices, then placed pecans, blueberries and a drizzle of maple syrup on my bowl of oats.
+I love banana slices, berries and seeds.

 Let the leftover oats cool and place in the refrigerator for up to one week.
 You can reheat the oatmeal on the stove top or in the microwave throughout the week for a quick breakfast (just add a little water or milk if it gets too thick).

 One quick note for those that might be curious: steel-cut oats are less processed than regular rolled oats, but there are only minor differences nutritionally.
 Steel-cut, old-fashioned, and quick-cooking rolled oats all have approximately the same amount of fiber, protein, calories, and other nutrients.